A wrapper around stopifnot that allows you to use . to refer to

 Expressions to evaluated.

-, and may be used as a shorthand for the last example result.- srcref
+.will be replaced with the expression passed toval, and may be used as a shorthand for the last example result.- srcref

 An option

-string used to indicate where the relevant test code originated from.- example_srcref
+srcref_keystring used to indicate where the relevant test code originated from.- example_srcref

 An option

-string used to indicate where the relevant example code originated from.- value
+srcref_keystring used to indicate where the relevant example code originated from.- value

 A value to test against.
 By default, this will use the example's

-.- envir
+.Last.value.- envir

 An environment in which tests should be evaluated.
 By default the parent environment where tests are evaluated.